e-dinh-6/asgn8/README.md

 Things to note:

 - Add.go and add_test.go are examples of how to run tests in go
-- you will get an error unless you have a package main on the first line of your file
+- you will get an error unless you have "package main" on the first line of your file